Svanteberg/Virtual-EEG-electrodes/README.md

     conda activate root
 ```

-All files and folders (data, results, models) will have to be moved to the directory your using.
 Choose one of the options:

-   1. Setup your EEG data according to the proposed organization (see *Data organization*, below)
+   1. Setup your EEG data according to the proposed organization (see *Data organization*, below).
-   2. Download the small sample of artificial data
+   2. Download the small sample of artificial data.
    3. Create some artificial data using the available script:

  ```